D-Wave Quantum Inc (QBTS) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The public float for QBTS is 99.45M, and at present, short sellers hold a 3.59% of that float.
-The average trading volume of QBTS on November 29, 2023 was 1.82M shares.
+The average price suggested by analysts for QBTS is $2.70, which is $1.76 above the current market price.
+The public float for QBTS is 99.45M, and currently, shorts hold a 3.59% of that float.
+The average trading volume for QBTS on December 04, 2023 was 1.71M shares.

 QBTS’s Market Performance